rust-lang/rfcs/text/0000-code-literals.md

 ```

 Any text between the opening quote and the first newline is
 preserved within the AST, but is otherwise unused.
+It will be
+referred to as a "language hint", although may also be used for other
+purposes.

+The "language hint" (if present) must not begin with a whitespace
+character.
+It is recommended that editors distinguish the language hint
+from the rest of the string in some way, such as by highlighting it in
+a different colour.

-This is a backwards compatible change for editions 2021 onwards, since
+Overall this is a backwards compatible change for editions 2021 onwards,
-edition 2021 reserved prefixes for this kind of feature:
+since edition 2021 reserved prefixes for this kind of feature:
 https://doc.rust-lang.org/reference/tokens.html#reserved-prefixes.

 Editions prior to 2021 will not benefit from this feature.